MSHSL State Debate Tournament

 · I am a more "traditional" judge who prefers a slower debate.

-· I do not currently coach LD so assume I do not know jargon or acronyms specific to the current topic.
+· I do not currently coach LD so I might not know jargon or acronyms specific to the current topic.

 · I expect arguments to clearly link to a value/criterion or some other sort of framework.